 Bed-wetting is often associated with childhood.
-Indeed, up to one-quarter of children experience problems with nocturnal enuresis, or urinating while asleep.
+Indeed, up to experience problems with nocturnal enuresis, or urinating while asleep.
 Most children grow out of the condition when their bladders become larger and better developed.

-Research suggests bed-wetting occurs in 1 to 2 percent of adults.
+Research suggests bed-wetting occurs in of adults.
 However, the number may be higher.
 Some adults are likely embarrassed or unwilling to talk with their doctor about the problem.

 If you experience occasional or one-time bed-wetting as an adult, you likely have nothing to worry about.
 Accidents can happen.
 Persistent and frequent enuresis, however, is cause for concern and merits a talk with your doctor.
 Let’s take a look at what might be causing the condition and how these issues are treated.

 Antidiuretic hormone (ADH) signals your kidneys to slow down the production of urine.
 Your body produces more of the hormone at night to prepare you for sleep.
 This helps limit your need to urinate while you’re asleep.
 However, some people don’t produce enough ADH or their bodies don’t respond to it well.
 ADH abnormalities seem to have a role in nighttime bed-wetting, although there are several theories that suggest a variety of factors combine to cause the problem.